ibm-cloud-docs/messages-for-rabbitmq/howto-streams.md

 ## Other Streams Operations
 {: #rabbitmq-streams-howto-other}

-The following operations can be used in a similar way to classic and quorum queues but some have some queue specific behavior:
+The following operations can be used in a similar way to classic and quorum queues but some have some queue-specific behavior:
 - [Declaration](https://www.rabbitmq.com/streams.html#declaring){: external}
 - Queue deletion
 - [Publisher confirms](https://www.rabbitmq.com/confirms.html#publisher-confirms){: external}
 - [Consumption](https://www.rabbitmq.com/consumers.html){: external} (subscription): consumption requires QoS prefetch to be set.
 The acks works as a credit mechanism to advance the current offset of the consumer.
 - Setting [QoS prefetch](https://www.rabbitmq.com/streams.html#global-qos){: external} for consumers
-- [Consumer acknowledgements](https://www.rabbitmq.com/confirms.html){: external} (keep [QoS Prefetch Limitations](https://www.rabbitmq.com/streams.html#global-qos){: external} in mind)
+- [Consumer acknowledgments](https://www.rabbitmq.com/confirms.html){: external} (keep [QoS Prefetch Limitations](https://www.rabbitmq.com/streams.html#global-qos){: external} in mind)
 - Cancellation of consumers